-- If you can’t get your newborn to sleep in his bassinet (probably the #1 complaint of new parents), try heating the sleep space with a heating pad before laying baby down! *Hands down, this is one of the BEST baby hacks.
-Try it.*
+If you can’t get your newborn to sleep in his bassinet (probably the #1 complaint of new parents), try heating the sleep space with a heating pad before laying baby down!

-- Have a few baby command centers throughout the house where you stock changing supplies and whatever else baby needs throughout the day.
+Have a few baby command centers throughout the house where you stock changing supplies and whatever else the baby needs throughout the day.

 Email this to yourself for later if you don’t have time to read all the baby hacks now!

-- This stuff is the perfect ointment for face rashes, not just diaper rashes.
+This stuff is the perfect ointment for face rashes, not just diaper rashes.
 Make sure to always keep some in the house and some in your diaper bag.
-Ask your doctor about it next time your baby’s face looks irritated!

-That’s 20 baby hacks for new moms, dads, and caregivers… I’ve got another 40 coming at you now!
+That’s 20 genius baby hacks… I’ve got another 40 coming at you now!